Andrew-71/Tardim-In-Control/README.md

 and even other mods like [ComputerCraft: Tweaked](https://tweaked.cc) or [Create](https://github.com/Creators-of-Create/Create)

 ### Features:
+* New commands that let you ring cloister bell or list all biomes and dimensions
+* Improved fuel system, which will take in any furnace fuel and won't consume buckets
+* Redstone TARDIM Input: New block that lets you execute a TARDIM command with the power of redstone!
+After saving a command, this block executes it every time it gets powered by redstone
+* Full ComputerCraft integration
   * Digital TARDIM interface: ComputerCraft peripheral that lets you control a TARDIM using computers!
 Full list of methods is available in the [Javadoc](http://andrey71.me/TARDIM-ic-docs/su/a71/tardim_ic/tardim_ic/DigitalInterfacePeripheral.html) (Sorry for  that, this is the best auto-generated docs I could find for now).
 The peripheral supports almost all commands that the TARDIM computer panel has.
-* Redstone TARDIM Input: New block that lets you execute a TARDIM command with the power of redstone!
-After saving a command, this block executes it every time it gets powered by redstone
-* **Important:** The next major version will add tons of features, these are a fraction of what is to come.
+  * Peripherals for some of the TARDIM blocks that provide a few of digital interface's methods at smaller costs
+* Create integration (display sources): some of the blocks will now be able to act as a display source with Create mod

 ### Example use-cases
 * Make a dashboard to monitor fuel levels, current location, and other information on a screen in a nice way.